INN/docs/staffing/onboarding/vvv-setup.md

 }
 ```

-- Alternatively, if you'd like to learn more about VV Blueprints and how they work, you can run `vv --blueprint-init` from the vagrant folder in your terminal to create a sample blueprint named `vv-blueprints.json`, which you'll modify to match the file above.
+- Alternatively, if you'd like to learn more about VV Blueprints and how they work, you can run `vv --blueprint-init` from the vagrant folder in your terminal to create a sample blueprint named `vv-blueprints.json`, which you can modify to match the file above.

 ## Vagrant Up